ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Introduction

-This brings us to two key aims which we will address in this paper: \paragraph{An inexpensive method for screening radicals:} What is the simplest and least computationally expensive method which can calculate spin-pure doublet and quartet states of radicals with reasonable accuracy? \paragraph{Design rules for emissive radicals based on alternant hydrocarbons:} Many separate principles have been discovered for designing emissive radicals which stem from theory, experiment or a combination of the two.\cite{abd20a,che22a,hud21a,cho23a} The idea is that, before extensive calculations or synthesis are performed, one could initially filter out the most promising molecular candidates using a set of simple design principles, saving time and resources.
-While this search for design rules in previous work has been very successful, we believe a general framework for the interaction of excited states of radicals is needed.
-Building on this previous work and considering that many emissive radicals are derivatives of alternant hydrocarbons such as the triphenylmethyl radical,\cite{pen15a,ai18a,guo19a,zhi20a,li22a,mur23a} can we deduce general design rules for such radicals by applying the ideas of XCIS, with a small number of approximations, to the special case of alternant hydrocarbon radicals?
+This brings us to two key aims which we will address in this paper: \paragraph{An inexpensive method for screening radicals:} What is the simplest and least computationally expensive method which can calculate spin-pure doublet and quartet states of radicals with reasonable accuracy? \paragraph{Design rules for emissive radicals based on alternant hydrocarbons:} A general set of rules for the interaction of the excited states of radicals would allow for a better understanding of their UV/Visible spectra, guiding the assignment of bands and allowing us to predict the effect of structural variations on their spectra.
+Considering that many emissive radicals are (non-alternant) derivatives of alternant hydrocarbons such as the triphenylmethyl radical,\cite{pen15a,ai18a,guo19a,zhi20a,li22a,mur23a} a good starting point would be to deduce such design rules for alternant hydrocarbon radicals.